Privacy Policy

 • referring website or source;

-• pages viewed, time spent on pages and basic interaction data; and
+• pages viewed, time spent on pages and interactions with website content and links; and

 • information about consent choices made through our cookie banner.

-This information may be collected through server logs, cookies, consent tools and analytics technologies.
+This information may be collected through server logs, cookies, consent tools, tags and analytics technologies.
+Where consent is required for non-essential analytics technologies, these technologies are used in accordance with your choices made through our cookie consent tool.

 Some pages contain affiliate links, including links to Amazon and other third-party retailers.
 If you click one of these links, the relevant third party may collect information about your visit or purchase in accordance with its own privacy and cookie policies.
 We do not receive your full personal data from those retailers simply because you clicked an affiliate link.